samuel-cabral/samuel-cabral/README.md

-# Samuel Cabral
+# Hi, there!
+I'm Samuel Cabral

-👋 Hi, there!, I'm a Full Stack Web JavaScript Developer at G4Flex Business & Services, with about 1 year of experience working with Nodejs and Reactjs. 🚀
+👋 I'm a React Developer at Ambar, with about 1 year of experience working with Nodejs and Reactjs. 🚀

 ## 🚀 Seeking and applying knowledge all the time